sass/sass/accepted/module-system.md

 * If `type` is "variable" and `config` contains a variable named `name`, return it.

+  > In this case, the current module is guaranteed to define a top-level
+  > variable named `name`.
+Otherwise, the config creation would have failed.

 * If `file` defines a member `member` of `type` named `name`: